Beshalach: Moses Graduates

 The Creation, by Lucas Cranach, 1534, Luther Bible

-Remember the day of the shabbat, to treat it as holy.
+Remember the day of the shabbat, to make it holy.
 Six days you may work and you may do all your labor.
 But the seventh day is a shabbat for God, your God; you must not do any labor, you or your son or your daughter, your male slave or your female slave or your livestock or your immigrant within your gates.
 Because in six days God made the heavens and the earth and the sea and everything that is in them, and [God] took a break on the seventh day.
 Therefore God blessed the day of the shabbat and made it holy.
 (Exodus 20:8-11)

 The emphasis in this commandment is on the holiness of shabbat.
 Since the day itself is holy, it must be set aside from mundane labor by all humans and animals in an Israelite’s household, and even by God.